felix-yong/DSaaSAnywhere/Examples-DSAPI.md

 ```
 ![image](https://github.com/user-attachments/assets/9b4d9c33-5a10-4473-9aee-01990173a15b)

-### To get information of job based on project and job ids.
+### Example 02, to get information of job based on project and job ids.
 ```
 curl -X 'GET' \
   "https://api.au-syd.dai.cloud.ibm.com/v2/jobs/0327d1a3-a2a1-46a4-9087-862ee34cd239?project_id=${PROJECT_PROD}&userfs=false" \